rsweetland/next-llm-supastarter/README.md

 ## Feedback and issues

 This is not an official Supabase or Vercel project.
-It's just my own personal preference and dev workflow that I thought I would share.
-Feel free to create issues, fork and improve this project.
+Create issues, fork and improve this project.
 Drop a ⭐️ if you'd like.
-Sometimes I am also hiring.
 Connect with me on Twitter <a href="https://twitter.com/rsweetland">@rsweetland</a>